Bangladesh opposition boycotts mayoral elections as being rigged

-There has been political uncertainty since January 2014, when Prime Minister Sheikh Hasina's Awami League won a second consecutive term after a bloody parliamentary election boycotted by the main opposition Bangladesh Nationalist Party (BNP).
+Political uncertainty has persisted since January 2014, when Prime Minister Sheikh Hasina's Awami League won a second consecutive term after a bloody parliamentary election boycotted by the main opposition Bangladesh Nationalist Party (BNP).

 The BNP, led by Khaleda Zia, has stepped up protests this year in a bid to force Hasina to step down and hold a new vote under a neutral caretaker administration after last year's poll, which was deemed by international observers to be flawed.